niranjan-kotha/Vehicle-detection/README.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.
 False positive may occur when a window has no car and was detected to be a car.
-When this happens the heat may not be dense in that region and choosing a good threshold can eliminate the problem to a good extent.
-So I have thresholded the heatmap by a value (2, whcih was found by experimenting with different values on test images) This helped me to get rid of many of the False positives.
+One of the simplest way to eliminate the Flase positives is using multi-frame accumulated heatmap  where I stored the last 15 heatmaps and calculated the average heatmap and then thresholded the heatmap.
+When you consider multiple frames the chances of False positive getting detected multiple times is tough and choosing a good threshold on the average heatmap can eliminate the False positives to a very good extent.
+This is implemented in the `lines 436-467 of the pipeline function`
 To combine the result of overlapping windows I have used connectedness property of pixels in a heat map to combine all the combine the overlapping windows using `scipy.ndimage.measurements.label()`.
 The following are the results obtained:
 [heat_map]:./out/heat_map.jpg
 [all_boxes]:./out/all_boxes_car.jpg